 Day 3 – Halifax/Port-Aux-Basques: today drive the length of Nova Scotia as you head north, passing through the Bras d’Ors basin.
 Reaching North Sydney take the ferry to Port-Aux-Basques (Newfoundland & Labrador).
-Keep an eye open for wildlife on the crossing.
+Opportunity to view whales, dolphins and seabirds on the Marine Atlantic ferry crossing.
 Overnight in Port-Aux-Basques.

 (Hotel: St. Christopher's Hotel or similar)

-Day 4 – Port-Aux-Basques/Cow Head: pass through the small communities dotted along the west coast and continue on your journey towards Gros Morne National Park and the town of Cow Head.
-Along the way stop for a break at Barachois Pond Provincial Park and a take a short hike where you can get close up to the unique landscape.
+Day 4 – Port-Aux-Basques/Cow Head: pass through the small coastal communities dotted along the west coast of Newfoundland and continue on your journey towards Gros Morne National Park, UNESCO World Heritage Site and the town of Cow Head.
+Along the way stop for a break at Barachois Pond Provincial Park and a take a short hike where you can get close up to this region's unique landscape.

 (Hotel: Shallow Bay Motel or similar)

 Days 5 & 6 – Cow Head/St. Anthony: after a night in Cow Head continue north along the Strait of Belle Isle and the Great Northern peninsula of Newfoundland.
 If you have time perhaps stop at Port au Choix National Historic Site, crossroads of 6000 years of human history.
 Arrive in the town of St. Anthony and stay for two nights.
-On your free day you could take an optional cruise out into Iceberg Alley or experience Viking life at the only authenticated Viking settlement in North America, L'Anse aux Meadows.
+On your free day you could take an optional cruise out into Iceberg Alley or experience Viking life at the only authenticated Viking settlement in North America, L'Anse aux Meadows, UNESO World Heritage Site.